 Articles 9.2 and 107 of the Spanish Civil Code establish that the applicable law is, in the first place, the law of the country of which both spouses are nationals.
 Where there is no common nationality, the applicable law is the law of the state in which both are habitually resident at the time of divorce.

 Accordingly, a married couple composed of a Spanish woman and a British man would have the Spanish law of divorce applied where both are resident in Spain.
 Meanwhile an Irish couple may apply for a divorce in Spain and have Irish law applied or request to have Spanish law applied should they wish.

 Where between the spouses there is neither a common nationality nor a country of common residence, the law of the state in which the couple were last both habitually resident is applied.

 It is worth noting that the application of foreign laws in a Spanish court would increase the cost and complexity of any hearing as the court would require depositions on the current state of the foreign law which would have to be provided by experts in that foreign law and which in turn would need to be translated and presented to the court.

 So what are the practical implications of succeeding in having a divorce petition heard in one jurisdiction rather than another?
 Well, this rather depends on which jurisdictions we are comparing.
-For those interested, there is also a brief comparison of UK and Spanish laws.
+For those interested, there is also a brief consideration of international divorce for UK citizens.